Is this the end for pre-employment credit checks in Illinois?

 d. management and control of the business;

-e. access to personal, financial or confidential information, trade secrets, or state or national security information.
+e. access to personal, financial, or confidential information, trade secrets, or state or national security information.

 As you can see, these exceptions “access to confidential information” or trade secrets” allow quite a bit of room for interpretation.
 That’s not an invite to abuse the loopholes.
 Ultimately, a court of law would decide if a company was too liberal with the exceptions, and there’s no need to be made an example of.